 In the 60+ age division, teams may have a maximum of two players age 59.
+Note: Effective beginning in the 2022 season, these players must have reached their 59th birthday PRIOR to participation with any 60+ team.

 In the 65+ age division, teams may have a maximum of two players age 64.
+Note: Effective beginning in the 2022 season, these players must have reached their 64th birthday PRIOR to participation with any 65+ team.

 In the 70+ age division, teams may have a maximum of two players age 69, and one player age 68 or 69.
+Note: Effective beginning in the 2022 season, these players must have reached their 68th or 69th birthday respectively PRIOR to participation with any 70+ team.

 In the 75+ age divisions, teams may have a maximum of four players 74 years of age, and two players 73 years of age.
+Note: Effective beginning in the 2022 season, these players must have reached their 73th or 74th birthday respectively PRIOR to participation with any 75+ team.